Hardware based timestamping

 SO_TIMESTAMPING API, so standard PTP daemons such as ptp4l (LinuxPTP) or ptpd can be used to synchronize the card's clock.

 The underlying time standard used by PTP is the International Atomic Time (TAI) standard, which at the time of writing is 37 seconds ahead of the Universal Coordinated Time (UTC) standard.
-LinuxPTP will set and keep the ExaNIC hardware clock in TAI time, not UTC time.
-Applications that make use of ExaNIC timestamps will need to be aware of this.
+LinuxPTP will set and keep the SmartNIC hardware clock in TAI time, not UTC time.
+Applications that make use of SmartNIC timestamps will need to be aware of this.
 Recent kernels are aware of the UTC-TAI offset, and this can be queried using

 The host operating system requirements for PTP HW and PHC support are: